peter-leonov/ruby-parser.js/README.md

 # Lexer

 To briefly test the lexer+parser tandem, run `make compare`.
 It will compare the parsing log of the original ruby and this parser.
-To do so you need to compile ruby 2.0.0p0 with Bison 2.7.
+To do so you need to compile ruby 2.0.0-p195 with Bison 2.7.

 # Ruby

 To update the parser of the original ruby from Bison 2.3 (2006) to bison 2.7 (2012) install the new version of bison and delete file `parse.c` from its sources to force make calling bison.

 And one more thing.
-Make your very own ruby 2.0 executable visible by `ruby20` name.
+Make your very own ruby 2.0.0-p195 (patch level matters in corner cases) executable visible by `ruby20` name.